 Only 1 left in stock

 The writing of this book started when I tried to put some notes together as course notes for the safety and rescue courses I was running at Plas y Brenin.
 It soon became clear what a huge topic it is and in sheer frustration I explained to a friend that I would have to write a book to cover it properly.
 His answer was, “Why don’t you?”
 This is the result.
-I hope you find it enjoyable and informative.

 What’s new in the 2nd Edition?